Coso Volcanic Field

 The Coso Volcanic Field is located in Inyo County, California, at the western edge of the Basin and Range geologic province and northern region of the Mojave Desert.
 The Fossil Falls are part of the Coso Field, created by the prehistoric Owens River.
 They are within the Naval Air Weapons Station China Lake and northeast of Little Lake and U.S. Route 395.

 Geology

 Initiation of volcanism at Coso preceded the onset of Basin and Range crustal extension there, as expressed by normal faulting.
 The earlier of the two principal periods of volcanism began with the emplacement of basalt flows over a surface of little relief.
 Then, during the ensuing period of approximately 1.5 million years, eruptive activity included chemically more evolved rocks erupted upon a faulted terrain of substantial relief.
 Following a 1.5-million-year hiatus with few eruptions, a bimodal volcanic field of basalt lava flows and rhyolite lava domes and flows developed on Basin and Range terrain of essentially the same form as today's landscape.
-Many of the young basalt flows are intercanyon, occupying parts of the present-day drainage system.
+Many of the young basalt flows are inter-canyon, occupying parts of the present-day drainage system.